AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Density plot of the Jensen-Shannon Distance for all Datasets

-Figure \ref{fig:jsd-terms-density-plot-all-datasets} shows the comparative distribution of Jensen-Shannon distances between OAG and TEG summaries for the seven datasets.
-Relative positions of the density curves on the X-axis provide insights into the level of content similarity between OAG and TEG summaries for each dataset.
-Lower values for IN-Jud-Cit, ILC, IN-Abs and UK-Abs datasets, and higher peaks suggest greater alignment in the information captured by the TEG summaries.
-Conversely, broader distributions and flat peaks, farther right on the X-axis for CivilSum, Australian and BillSum datasets indicate more divergence between the two summaries at the lexical level.
+Figure \ref{fig:jsd-terms-density-plot-all-datasets} shows the distributions of Jensen-Shannon distances between OAG and TES summaries for the seven datasets.
+Relative positions of the density curves on the X-axis provide insights into the level of content similarity between OAG and TES summaries for each dataset.
+Lower values for IN-Jud-Cit, ILC, IN-Abs and UK-Abs datasets (Table~\ref{tab:Rouge-JSD-OAG-TES}), and higher peaks suggest greater alignment in the information captured by the TES summaries.
+Conversely, broader distributions and flatter peaks, farther right on the X-axis for CivilSum, Australian and BillSum datasets indicate more divergence between the two summaries at the lexical level.

-\section{Original Abstractive Summary structured as phrases}
+\section{Original abstractive summary structured as phrases}

 We present one sample summary, each from CivilSum\footnote{Dataset downloaded from \url{https://github.com/ra-MANUJ-an/CivilSum?tab=readme-ov-file}} and Australian\footnote{\url{https://archive.ics.uci.edu/dataset/239/legal+case+reports}} dataset, to display the phrasal structure.
 The documents were chosen randomly from the datasets based on the criteria of summary length.
 Summary for the CivilSum judgment has short phrases, a characteristic which manifests as low values of structural and lexical metrics.
 However, it contains a few references to legal entities.
-The TEG summary for Australian case document similarly exhibits lower values for structural and lexical similarities with the OAG summary shown here.
-Note that it does not reference statutes and provisions, which is reflected in the dataset's low \textit{Lent-cnt} in both OAG and TEG summaries (Table \ref{tab:bt-score-Legal-Ner-entity}).
+The TES summary for Australian case document similarly exhibits lower values for structural and lexical similarities with the OAG summary shown here.
+Note that it does not reference statutes and provisions, which is reflected in the dataset's low \textit{Lent-cnt} in both OAG and TES summaries (Table \ref{tab:bt-score-Legal-Ner-entity}).

 \end{appendices}